INFO490/assignments/hw7/hw7.markdown

 - Write a function named *get_likelihood()* that takes an integer (data) and a Numpy array (hypotheses), and returns a Numpy array of floats (likelihood).

 The likelihood is P(D|H) in Bayes' theorem.
 Remember that hypotheses is a Numpy array of [1, 2, ..., N].
 If the n-th element of hypotheses is smaller than data, the likelihood is zero because the serial number cannot be greater than the number of households.
 On the other hand, if the n-th element of hypotheses is greater than or equal to data, the question becomes what is the chance of getting a particular serial number given that there are hypotheses[n] persons?
-Thus, if hypotheses[n] >= data, we return 1 / hypotheses[n], and 0 otherwise.
+Thus, if hypotheses[n] >= data, we have 1 / hypotheses[n], and 0 otherwise.

 Hint: Say you have the following Numpy arrays: